-Section 9 complements this section, suggesting in more depth areas in which safety messages can be incorporated within the curriculum, making reference to the National Curriculum programmes of study at Key Stages 1 and 2.
+Sections 8 and 9 complement this section, suggesting in more depth areas in which safety messages can be incorporated within the curriculum.
+They make reference to the National Curriculum programmes of study at Key Stages 3 and 4 and the ICT Key Stage 3 National Strategy, where appropriate.